alexdong/consilio/README.md

 ### `perspectives`

-$ cons perspectives <subcommand>
+$ cons perspectives [subcommand]

-Manage the perspectives for your discussion.
+Generate or manage perspectives for your discussion.
+If no subcommand is specified, generates a new set of perspectives (1-25) based on your topic.

 Available subcommands:

-- `generate` (default): Generate a new set of perspectives.
-You'll be prompted for the number of perspectives (1-25) you'd like to include.
+- `generate`: Same as running without a subcommand.
+Generate a new set of perspectives.
+You'll be prompted for the number of perspectives you'd like to include.
 The perspectives will be saved to `perspectives.json`.

 - `add`: Interactively add a single new perspective.
 You'll be prompted to describe the new perspective, and the LLM will generate appropriate details while considering the existing perspectives.

 - `edit`: Open the perspectives file in your default editor to modify or remove perspectives.
 The file will be validated for proper JSON format after editing.

-If no subcommand is specified, defaults to `generate`.

 ### `discuss`